isomerpages/govtech-dsa/index.md

   - infobar:
       title: What is Digital Services Awards (DSA)?
-      description: The awards recognise outstanding achievement and commitment to maintaining excellent digital service standards members of the public.
+      description: The awards recognise outstanding achievement and commitment to maintaining excellent digital service standards for members of the public.
       button: Read more about us
       url: /about-digital-services-awards/
   - infopic: